 Please sign this proxy card exactly as your name appears hereon.
 When shares are held by joint tenants, both must sign.
 When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
 If a corporation, please sign in full corporate name by President or other authorized officer.
 If a partnership, please sign in partnership name by authorized person.

 IF YOU VOTED YOUR PROXY CARD BY TELEPHONE OR INTERNET DO NOT RETURN YOUR PROXY CARD.

-HAS YOUR ADDRESS CHANGED?
-(If yes, please include Social Security No.)
+(If yes, please Social Security ,